zalez/image-titler/README.md

 ## Features

 - Resize and crop input images to 1920x1080 (Full HD)
+- Configurable blurring of the background (amount and radius)
 - Add a semi-transparent white bar at the top
 - Place a logo on the left side
 - Add right-aligned text